NovaCove/shimmer/README.md

 Today, we have a skeleton.

+# Architecture
+ - There is a daemon that runs, and can be installed to run via launchctl
+ - The core shimmerd server (the daemon above), responds to client interactons via RPC over a unix socket.
+ - It launches local NFS servers to locally mount drives to emulate file system access.
+ - When shutting down, it cleans up each of these NFS servers, to remove any dangling mounts.

+# Config
 The config should contain information such as:

  - directory structures and links to file content, and whether it is read-only or read/write